-Where it is not possible to offer a place because St Matthew's is over subscribed, parents have the right to appeal to an independent admission appeals panel.
-The Local Authority manages the appeals procedure on the behalf of the academy.
-Parents should fill in an appeals form and return it by the date indicated on the LA website.
+Where it is not possible to offer a place because St Matthew's is over subscribed, parents have the right to appeal to an independent admission appeals panel, set up under the Admission Appeals Code 2012 established under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
+Parents should fill in an appeal form and return it to the school by the date indicated on the school's website.
 Parents will have the opportunity to submit their case to the panel in writing and also to attend in order to present their case.
 You will normally receive 14 days' notice of the place and time of the hearing.